zzzprojects/learn-orm/tutorials/csharp-tutorial/structure.md

 ## Constructors in Structure

-A `struct` can't contain a constructor without parameters, it only supports constructors which contain parameters.
+A `struct` only supports constructors which contain parameters.
 Here in the Customer structure, a parametrized constructor is added.

 ```csharp
 public struct Customer